IlayTheVuln/X8086_AES_ENCRYPTION/README.md

 # X8086_AES_ENCRYPTION
-an aes file encryption and decryption I implemented in x86 the Project Book file isnt encrypted it is just in hebrew :>)
+AES encryption and decryption algorithms that I implemented in 86 ASM using pure math :)